sadmoonphoenix/corruptedresources/README.md

 # ghostypack
 The resource pack for TheGhostyGamers
 \
-Thanks to [@ShoomyD](https://github.com/ShroomyD) for the bee textures!
-These wil be added in a0.2.0!
+Thanks to [@ShoomyD](https://github.com/ShroomyD) for the enbee textures!
 \
 \
-Sorry, I can't get my minecraft to work, so I can't test that everything here works correctly.
 If you encounter any missing textures or bugs, please, please, file an issue report.\
 \
 \
 \